-Despite the increase in breaches and security incidents we hear about regularly, many incident response teams are...
+Despite the increase in breaches and security incidents in the headlines today, many incident response teams are...

 understaffed or struggling to find the right skill sets to get the work done.

-Today, more enterprise incident response teams actively look for opportunities to automate processes that often take up too much time for highly skilled analysts, as well as those that require lots of repetition and provide little value in investigations.
+As such, many enterprise incident response teams actively look for opportunities to automate processes that take up too much time for highly skilled analysts.
+These processes often require a lot of repetition and provide little value in investigations.
 Common activities that many teams consider automating include the following:

-- Identifying and suppressing false positives: This can be tedious work on a good day and overwhelming on a bad one.
-Identifying false positives can often be streamlined or automated using modern event management and incident response automation tools.
+- Identifying and suppressing false positives.
+This can be tedious work on a good day and overwhelming on a bad one.
+Identifying false positives can be streamlined or automated using modern event management and incident response automation tools.

-- Opening and updating incident tickets/cases: Due to improved integration with ticketing systems, event management and monitoring tools used by response teams can often generate tickets to the right team members and update these as evidence comes in.
+- Opening and updating incident tickets/cases.
+Due to improved integration with ticketing systems, event management and monitoring tools used by response teams can generate tickets to the right team members and update these as evidence comes in.

-- Automated domain name system (DNS) lookups of domain names never seen before and driven by proxy and DNS logs.
+- automated DNS lookups of domain names never seen before and driven by proxy and DNS logs;

-- Automated forensic imaging of disk and memory from a suspect system driven by alerts triggered in network and host-based antimalware platforms and tools.
+- automated forensic imaging of disk and memory from a suspect system driven by alerts triggered in network and host-based antimalware platforms and tools; and

-There are many more areas where automated incident response can help, especially in forensic evidence gathering, threat hunting, and even automated quarantine or remediation activities on suspect systems.
+Incident response automation can also help in forensic evidence gathering, threat hunting and even automated quarantine or remediation activities on suspect systems.

-Endpoint security vendors have begun to emphasize response automation activities and integration with detection, response and forensics capabilities.
+Endpoint security vendors are emphasizing response automation activities and integration with detection, response and forensics capabilities.
 Analysts need to quickly identify indicators of compromise and perform lookup actions across other systems, as automating as much of this as possible is a common goal today.

 There are a fair number of vendors and tools that can help integrate automation activities and unify disparate tools and platforms used for detection and response.
-These include Swimlane, FireEye Security Orchestrator, CyberSponse, Phantom, IBM Resilient Incident Response Platform, Hexadite and more, most of which use APIs with other platforms and tools to enable them to share data and create streamlined response workflows.
+These include Swimlane, FireEye Security Orchestrator, Fortinet CyberSponse, Splunk Phantom, IBM Resilient Security Orchestration, Automation and Response Platform and more.
+Most of these use APIs with other platforms and tools to enable them to share data and create streamlined response workflows.

-Things to consider when evaluating these types of products include maturity of the vendor, integration partners, alignment with SIEM and event management, and the ease of use and implementation.
+Things to consider when evaluating these products include maturity of the vendor, integration partners and alignment with SIEM, as well as ease of use and implementation.

 Automated incident response in the cloud

-Incident response in the cloud may rely on scripting, automation and continuous monitoring more heavily than in-house incident response does.
-Currently, many of the detection and response tools emerging for the cloud are heavily geared toward automation capabilities, which tend to be written to work with a specific provider's APIs, many of which are focused on Amazon Web Services (AWS) at the moment.
+Incident response in the cloud may rely on scripting, automation and continuous monitoring more heavily than in-house incident response.
+Currently, many cloud detection and response tools are heavily geared toward automation capabilities.

-None of these tools and methods will replace skilled, knowledgeable security analysts who understand the environment and how to properly react during an incident scenario.
-However, unless we start detecting and responding more quickly, there's no way we'll ever get ahead of the attackers we face now and in the future.
+None of these tools or methods will replace skilled, knowledgeable security analysts who understand the environment and how to properly react during an incident scenario.
+However, unless security practitioners start detecting and responding more quickly, it will be impossible to get ahead of the attackers of today and tomorrow.